remixed123/CC3200_SmsDoorBell/README.md

 A video of the prototype being used can be found here -

-The SMS Door Bell shows how to use a small embedded device to use REST APIs over a secure TLS connection.
+The SMS Door Bell demostrates the use of a small embedded device that utilises REST APIs over a secure TLS connection.
 Each button press performs the following steps

 1. Obtains the current time from a SNTP server (this is required by TLS encyrption)
-1. Obtain the OAuth 2.0 Authentication token using HTTP GET over TLS
+1. Obtain the OAuth 2.0 Authentication token from the Telstra API using HTTP GET over TLS
-1. Send an SMS message using the SMS API using HTTP POST over TLS
+1. Send an SMS message using the Telstra SMS API using HTTP POST over TLS

 These procedures are common in most REST API based solutions, and hence the code can be repurposed to be used in many different applications.

+All code is written in C and could be used as starting point for a real world mass produced hardware device that could run from a battery.

 Prerequisites
 ------------